daniel8691/portfolio-analysis/README.md

 # portfolio-analysis

-For this project, I will use series of calculations and models that considers both risk and returns of the securities within my portfolio.
+For this project, I will use series of calculations and models that consider both risk and returns of the securities within my portfolio.
 These calculations will allow me to make well-informed decisions that is backed by data and hopefully maximize my investment returns.
+I will be using data from yahoo finance using panda's datareader and extract the adjusted closing prices for a more accurate reflection of stocks' value at market close.

+Key numbers to look for in this analysis are the changes in percentage growth for the past 7 years, Diversifiable and non-diversifiable risks of the portfolio, the efficient frontier, Beta coefficient, CAPM and the Sharpe Ratio.
+I wanted to use a 10 year data but ended up using 7 because one of the securities in the portfolio only became publicly traded in 2013.

 I will mostly focus on using the securities' variance and mean for the analysis.
-Dividends are also not accounted for in the analysis
+Dividends are also not accounted for in the analysis.
+The goal of the analysis is to calculate annualized returns

 When I calculate the annualized returns, I use 250 days because I am not including the days when the markets are closed